C3PablO/pablo-romero-jaren-site/_posts/iconik-ds.md

 Iconik is a tool for media management and collaboration.
 The streamlined design allows you to get where  you want to go fast.
 Leading brands are already adopting iconik because it’s a tool that entire organizations can use.

-My job at iconik consists of making a solid design system acting as source of truth for the whole team, a design system that can scale and speed up workflows and feature adoption for the end users.
+My role at iconik has been about making a solid design system to act as source of truth for the whole team, a design system that can scale and speed up workflows and feature adoption for the end users.

 ![Error](@@baseUrl@@/assets/images/posts/design_system/001.png)